Coronation of Charles V

 Charles V was crowned Holy Roman Emperor by Pope Clement VII in the San Petronio Basilica in Bologna on 24 February 1530.
 He was the last Holy Roman Emperor to be crowned by a pope.
+The emperor was also crowned King of Italy on 22 February, also the last coronation of an Italian king by a pope.

 Context for the coronation

-Pope Clement VII Medici and Charles V agreed to the imperial coronation as a means to heal the political and religious conflicts that had divided the Italian and European world and to reach a "universal peace" in the Christian West that would ensure a more effective defence against Turkish aggression which had reached the doors of Vienna in 1529.
+Pope Clement VII de' Medici and Charles V agreed to the imperial coronation as a means to heal the political and religious conflicts that had divided the Italian and European world and to reach a "universal peace" in the Christian West that would ensure a more effective defence against Turkish aggression which had reached the gates of Vienna in 1529.

 Preparations for the meeting between the two sovereigns encountered difficulties and delays due to the Pope's skepticism of Charles V's proposals.
 One concern, among others, was the location of this meeting.
 Pope Clement VII preferred Rome but Charles V chose instead Bologna, given that many Romans blamed Charles for the Sack of Rome (1527), which was carried out by his mutinous troops.
-This moment of extreme conflict between Papacy and Empire lead to intense diplomatic activity during 1529, a rapprochement of the adversary parties which paved the way to their meeting in Bologna.
+This moment of extreme conflict between Papacy and Empire lead to intense diplomatic activity during 1529, a rapprochement of the adversary parties formalised in the Treaty of Barcelona, which paved the way to their meeting in Bologna.